Sakai Tadatsugu: Battle of Komaki-Nagakute

-Post retirement and Death
+Retirement and death

 In 1590, during the Odawara Campaign, Tadatsugu was ordered to accompany Tokugawa Hidetada, Ieyasu's son and heir, to Kyoto, where he served as a hostage for Ieyasu's loyalty to the Toyotomi clan during that campaign.
 After the battle, Hideyoshi ordered the Tokugawa clan to relocate from their ancestral holdings to the Kantō region.
 Tadatsugu went into retirement, but his son Ietsugu received a 30,000 koku fudai fief at Usui, in Shimōsa Province, and Tadasugu accompanied him there.

 Tadatsugu died in Kyoto in the winter of 1596.
 After Tadatsugu's death, the Sakai clan continued to prosper.